Cupolas of Capitalism

 This portion of Cupola site chronicles the rich and often colorful architectural history of the American State Capitol Buildings.
 Perhaps no other secular building type is so closely affiliated with dome and cupola designs, or use them as effectively as symbols of unity and power.

 Historical information presented in this section has been compiled from various State Government and Historical Society websites, with Eldon Hauck's comprehensive 1991 book, American Capitols, as a primary source.
 Picture credits are included both on the pages of the accompanying Picture Gallery, and, more briefly, in the "mouse-over" descriptions associated with each image.
-The Library of Congress, Chris Miller, Pat and Debbi Furrie, Robert Dolton, Les Center, and Bill Hazzard must be credited for the bulk of the contemporary and historic photos, postcards, and drawings that appear here.
-Credit should also be given to the hard-working content providers whose sites enhance the building descriptions via offsite links.
+The Library of Congress, Chris Miller, Pat and Debbi Furrie, Robert Dolton, Les Center, and Bill Hazzard must be credited along with Howard, Bruce and Les Partridge for the bulk of the contemporary and historic photos, postcards, and drawings that appear here.
+Credit is also due to the hard-working content providers whose sites enhance the building descriptions via offsite links.
 Many offer greatly expanded coverage of individual capitol buildings and their grounds.
+Of course Wikipedia also offers a growing wealth of info on the state capitols.
+It draws from its own group of contributors, with this site sometimes credited as one of the source references for their articles.

 Please note that at any given moment, a few of the offsite links found here will be offline.
 This is the nature of links, web servers, and the ever changing Internet.
 Links to government sites are most prone to fail on weekends, or sometimes, after newly elected officials take power.
 Most bounce back within a day or two, but not always.
-Cupola regularly verifies and updates its collection of links, so any really dead or broken ones will not hang around for long.
+Cupola verifies and updates its collection of links periodically, so any really dead or broken ones do get weeded out eventually.

-Click on any picture to see an enlarged version, or to view the other historic images available in the Cupolas of Capitalism Picture Gallery.
-For additional photographic coverage of the state capitol buildings, the CapitolShots Collection from capitol hobbyist Kevin McCrea, and the state capitols project from photographer Edward Crim, are both excellent resources.
+Click on any picture to see an enlarged version, or to view the other historic images available under the Cupolas of Capitalism Picture Gallery.
+For additional photographic coverage of the state capitols, the Capitolshots Photography, is an excellent resource.
+A search on the Flickr.com website may reveal other state capitol photos, including copyright and usage info specific to each image.

 Note: other sources credit different architects.
 The state's own website credits the design to Barachais Holt, and claims it was built on the foundation of the burned Button capitol.
 Another source at the Library of Congress says Nichols, not Button, designed the burned capitol.
 That source credits Nimrod E. Benson and Justus Wyman as supervising the new capitol's construction.
 It does not list the building's architect, but it states that Nichols strongly influenced the design.